abhi8893/advanced-python-working-with-databases/README.md

 12. CRUD operations on red30 sales table using `sqlalchemy-orm` + `postgres`
 13. CRUD operations and stored procedures on red30 sales table using `psycopg2`
 14. CRUD operations and stored procedures on red30 sales table using `sqlalchemy`
+15. Challenge - creating a Books db with book, author, and author_books table using `psycopg2`